ltrinks/linkerd-scaler/README.md

 # Linkerd Scaler

 ## About
-For now, Linkerd Scaler can scale deployments and access Prometheus metrics exposed by Linkerd proxies.
+Linkerd Scaler collects metrics from the Kubernetes metrics server and Linkerd proxy prometheus metrics server.
+An HPA style scaling algorithm can be used to scale pods.

 ## Usage
 Start by running: